 Often, the Fine Hotels & Resorts rate is just as competitive as the cheapest publicly available rate, so you might find yourself enjoying all of these benefits at an amazing price.
 With this awesome benefit, you’ll find yourself traveling luxuriously in no time, just for holding the Amex Platinum card or Amex Business Platinum card.

-Access to the American Express Hotel Collection
+Access to The Hotel Collection

-With stays booked within the Hotel Collection of at least 2 nights, you will receive benefits like:
+With stays booked within The Hotel Collection of at least 2 nights, you will receive benefits like:

 - A space-available room upgrade at check-in